 This course is designed to provide participants with skills in planning, developing and implementing programs for diverse learners.
-The course addresses classroom organization, development and implementation of individual educational programs [IEPs] group instruction, curriculum strategies and adaptations for teaching content area materials to students with diverse backgrounds and abilities.
-Prerequisites: SED 533, SED 565, SED 571 and SED 567 or permission from instructor.
+The course addresses classroom organization, development and implementation of individual educational programs [IEPs], group instruction, curriculum strategies and adaptations for teaching content area materials to students with diverse backgrounds and abilities.
+Prerequisites: SED 533, SED 565, SED 571 and SED 567.
 Three credits.